aickin/react-dom-stream/README.md

 # react-dom-stream

 This is a React renderer for generating markup on a NodeJS server, but unlike the built-in `ReactDOM.renderToString`, this module renders to a stream.
+Streams make this library as much as 47% faster in sending down a full page than `ReactDOM.renderToString`, and user perceived performance gains can be even greater.

 ## Why?